List of Agents of S.H.I.E.L.D. characters: Grant Ward

-Speaking about the monologue Ward gives in "Maveth", Dalton noted that some viewers thought Ward sounded like "a born-again, devout, off-my-rocker person at that point", but Dalton felt that it was "a real moment for Ward where he actually gets a sense of there's something greater than revenge and all of these smaller emotions; there's actually something that's bigger out there that he's a part of."
-Following Ward's death later in the episode, Bell discussed whether the writers ever considered redeeming the character, saying, "No character is too high to fall or too low to be redeemed, theoretically....but for someone to be redeemed, they need to ask forgiveness, or want to be redeemed....[Ward] never felt like he needed to apologize for what he did."
-Dalton returned to the series in the fourth season to portray Ward in the Framework.
-Dalton felt returning to the character in this capacity allowed him to "finally get to have the hero arc that Grant Ward deserves."

 Dalton won for 'Male Breakout Star' at the 2014 Teen Choice Awards.
 The character of Grant Ward garnered a fan following, with a group known as the "Ward Warriors" often using the hashtag "StandWithWard" on social media.
 Dalton was surprised that people "seem to be standing with Ward no matter what he does....there are people out there who just seem to be following this character wherever he goes.
 I think that's brilliant....There isn't any character like him on the show, and I would say even within the Marvel canon."
 As a "shoutout" to these fans, Palamas says, "I will always stand with Ward" in the second-season finale, which Dalton called "a testament to the fans, this incredibly loyal fanbase that has now influenced the script of our show."